 Know Your Limitations

 Your skin can reveal volumes about your overall health and stress levels.
 When you take good care of your skin, you’ll look better, feel better, and give off a more confident vibe.
-When you’re dealing with large amounts of stress, however, your skin makes that stress obvious with eczema, psoriasis, rosacea, and acne flare-ups.
+When you’re dealing with large amounts of stress, however, your skin makes that stress obvious with eczema, psoriasis, rosacea, and breakout flare-ups.
 Taking care of your skin, getting plenty of sleep, and exercising regularly can all help you keep stress under control and make your skin glow.

-Keep in mind, however, that even if you suffer the effects of severely sensitive skin or issues such as acne and eczema, these conditions don’t necessarily signal lifelong problems.
+Keep in mind, however, that even if you suffer the effects of severely sensitive skin or issues such as eczema, these conditions don’t necessarily signal lifelong problems.
 In fact, children with eczema often outgrow their sensitive skin issues by the time they turn 5 years old, and they have up to a 50% chance of outgrowing eczema by the time they reach their teen years.

 Managing sensitive skin can take a little extra work, along with some trial and error.
 By reading labels, sticking to simple ingredients, and protecting your skin, you can easily keep your skin looking and feeling healthy.